afzaldepllc/digi-era-pro/Z- Docuuments-folder/OTHER-WITH-ERD-Diagram/COMPLETE_CRM_DOCS.md

  Important Demo Questions & Answers
  1. Daily Basis Updates
 Q: How to handle tasks for already closed projects?
-A: Implement project status hierarchy with "Closed-Pending Updates" status allowing limited modifications with approval workflow.
+A: Implement project status hierarchy with "Closed-Pending Updates" status allowing limited modifications with an approval workflow.
  2. Long-term Project Management
-Q: How to handle tasks/sub-tasks for projects with long-term assignments on daily basis?
+Q: How to handle tasks/sub-tasks for projects with long-term assignments on a daily basis?
 A: Implement milestone-based tracking with weekly/monthly review cycles and automated progress reports.
  3. Sub-task Creation Authority
 Q: Who creates the sub-tasks?